Table of Contents

 Moving up the size ladder, we find the Tenor ukulele.
 Sharing tuning with the Concert but boasting a 26-inch length, the Tenor’s size could be a blessing for some and a hurdle for others.

-If you’re gifted with small hands or shorter fingers, one of the smaller siblings might suit you better.
-Volume won’t be a concern with this larger-than-life companion, which is often a hit with beginners.
+If you’re gifted with small hands or shorter fingers, one of the smaller options might suit you better.
+Volume won’t be a concern with this size, which is often a hit with beginners.

 Baritone